The-Extra-Project/geospatial-pipelines/README.md

 docker compose up --build
 ```

-3. Run `./run_bacalhau.sh` with the parameters in cli (Xcoord, Ycoord, username, URI of shape file stored, filename of template, algorithm category of poisson reconstruction (0 for advanced and 1 for poisson surface reconstruction)) and then it'll generate the resulting CID of the 3D tiles for the given region.
+3. Run `./run_bacalhau.sh` with the parameters in cli (Xcoord, Ycoord, username, URI of shape file stored, filename of template, algorithm category of poisson reconstruction (0 for advanced and 1 for poisson surface reconstruction)) and then it'll generate:
+    - the resulting CID of the 3D tiles for the given region.
+    - final reconstructed map in vector format.
+    - 3D visualization of the reconstructed map.